ibm-cloud-docs/vpc/cn-h100-profile.md

 ```
 {: codeblock}

 NCCL can determine the optimal paths between system components, including GPU's and NIC's, by referencing VSI-provided PCI topology information.
-If you want to provide a topology file using the `NCCL_TOPO_FILE` environment variable, the following topology file has been tested for an H100 VSI with eight cluster subnets.
+This [topology file](https://cloud.ibm.com/media/docs/downloads/vpc/topo.xml){: external} has been tested for an H100 VSI with eight cluster subnets, and can be used if you want to provide a topology file using the `NCCL_TOPO_FILE` environment variable.
 {: note}

 ```json